astroidmail/astroid/README.md

-= cup =
+# gulp mua

-A graphical mail user agent based on sup and notmuch.
+  A graphical threads-with-tags mail user agent based on [sup] and [notmuch].
   Written in ruby utilizing the Mail library, GTK+ and clutter.

-== user interface goals ==
+## user interface goals
 * operated by keyboard only - but accept mouse clicks
 * base interface on sup, but allow buffers to be dragged out or separated as windows so that multiple views/buffers can be